Commodity Exchange Price Provisions

 For CEPP documents that are not updated, the prior year's documents carry to the current year.

-All CEPP documents except Section II: Grain Sorghum and Sunflowers are carried over from last year.
+All CEPP documents except Section II: Grain Sorghum, Rice, and Sunflowers are carried over from last year.
 RMA may elect to update CEPP documents at a future date.
 These future updates will occur no later than November 30, 2019.

 For pricing methodologies referenced in the CEPP, the most current versions are posted at www.rma.usda.gov/Topics/Publications under "Price Election Methodology."